gooofy/aqb/help/RefAmiga.md

 	SOUND [freq], [duration], [volume], [channel]

-Play a sound of given frequency, duration, volume on the channel specified.
+play a sound of given frequency, duration, volume on the channel specified.
 Sound output is non-blocking, this statement just queues the audio request, i.e. program execution will continue as long as free audio request slots are available.
 See SOUND WAIT for information on how to sync audio output.